cmu-sei/crucible/docs/caster/index.md

 >**Note:** When working with Files in Caster **CTRL+L** locks/unlocks a file to prevent others from editing that file simultaneously.
 When locked, the file icon appears as a dashed line.
 When unlocked, the file icon appears solid.
 Files can also be locked by an administrator.
 A file is *administratively locked* to prevent anyone from changing that file.
 A lock icon in the top right corner of the file edit screen denotes that the file is administratively locked. **CTRL+S** saves a file.

 See the official [Terraform Documentation](https://www.terraform.io/docs/index.html) for more details on supported file types and extensions.
-In the future, Caster may provide more guidance on what types of files can be created and what their contents are expected to be.

 ### Workspaces